mcopley08/troll-me/README.md

 - [Best Practices for Node.js Development](https://devcenter.heroku.com/articles/node-best-practices)
 - [Using WebSockets on Heroku with Node.js](https://devcenter.heroku.com/articles/node-websockets)

+## Quick Start

+Here are a few quick things you can do within 15 minutes to custom the application:

+- Simply find the word bank section of (name_of_js_file) and add your own comment/status templates for trolling!
+Be sure to follow the format of each array, and including single or double quotes is not supported currently and will cause an error with the Facebook API call.
+- Modify the "generateComment()" function.
+The image url is passed to the function for the photo the comment belongs to, so calling an API with the link or integrating the image in some way would be awesome (See the 'Further Enhancements' section for detailed suggestions).

 ## Developer Notes

 These are some facts about the application as it stands right now: